Language and Experience: A Computational Model of Social Learning in Complex Tasks: Discussion

 Finally, our results point to exciting possibilities for human-machine collaborative learning.
-Our model not only benefits from human-generated guidance but also contributes back through effective, pedagogical advice\,---\,closing the learning loop.
+Our model not only benefits from human-generated guidance but also contributes back through effective, pedagogical advice\,---\,closing the collaborative loop.
 This demonstrates a first step toward bidirectional learning systems capable of supporting human learners.
-Building on this foundation, the future directions outlined above\,---\,such as handling richer linguistic guidance, adaptive trust in information sources, and scaling to open-ended domains\,---\,could further enhance this collaboration.
-Achieving these advances would represent a major step toward AI systems that not only learn efficiently but also teach, collaborate, and adapt within complex social learning networks, augmenting collective intelligence in both artificial and human communities \citep{colas2022language, brinkmann2023machine, collins2024building}.
+The future directions outlined above\,---\,handling richer linguistic guidance, adaptive trust in information sources, and scaling to open-ended domains\,---\,would represent major steps toward AI systems that not only learn efficiently but also teach, collaborate, and adapt within complex social learning networks, augmenting collective intelligence in hybrid human--AI communities \citep{colas2022language, brinkmann2023machine, collins2024building}.